yassine20011/tp/README.md

-It converts numbers in French works
+It converts numbers into French words